Why booking travel on your phone is a bad idea

 The trend is even starker among younger shoppers.
 About 48% of millennials ages 25-40 prefer using mobile phones for online shopping, compared with only 34% of all shoppers globally, according to a 2021 survey of 13,000 shoppers from Klarna, an online payment company.

-- How to avoid getting duped by "worthless" travel insurance amid new threat of COVID cancellations

-It therefore seems that shopping for travel on an old-fashioned desktop will eventually go the way of the horse and buggy.
-Indeed, some travel-shopping services, such as the travel search engine Hopper, offer only in-app shopping for certain bookings, leaving desktop users high and dry.
+So, it seems that shopping for travel on an old-fashioned computer will eventually go the way of the horse and buggy.
+Indeed, some travel shopping services, such as the travel search engine Hopper, offer only in-app shopping for certain bookings, leaving desktop users high and dry.

-However, buying a flight on a phone is more convenient could be more costly.
-Here's why.
+However, while buying a flight on a phone is more convenient, it could be more costly.

 The rise in mobile shopping in the past decade has coincided with a sea change in how travel brands earn revenue.
 Add-on fees, including baggage and seat selection fees on flights and cleaning and resort fees with lodging, have become more common and pricey.
 U.S. airlines collected $5.3 billion in baggage fees alone in 2021, according to the Bureau of Transportation Statistics.

-However, a 2021 study in the journal Marketing Science found that shoppers tend to make suboptimal decisions under these so called drip pricing situations, that is, when hidden fees are tacked on throughout the checkout process.
+However, a 2021 study in the journal Marketing Science found that shoppers tend to make suboptimal decisions under these "drip pricing" situations, that is, when hidden fees are tacked on throughout the checkout process.
 Shoppers tend to compare initial prices across competitors, which are low, rather than the higher final price.

 "When firms employ a drip pricing strategy, the initial price is almost always lower than a competitor's all-in price," said Shelle Santana, assistant professor of marketing at Bentley University and one of the study's authors, in an email interview.
 "But once they start to add on amenities such as a checked bag, seat options, etc., that difference in price across firms diminishes and sometimes reverses."